October 29, 2025 Bank of Canada Update

-On September 17, 2025, the Bank of Canada cut its policy rate by 25 basis points, bringing the target rate down to 2.5%.
-That’s now half the 5% peak we saw just over a year ago.
+On October 29, 2025, the Bank of Canada cut its policy rate by 25 basis points, bringing the target rate down to 2.25%.
+That’s more than half the 5% peak we saw just over a year ago.

 Bank of Canada Meeting Schedule